-

 The US Congress enacted the Medicare Drug Price Negotiation Program (MDPNP) of the Inflation Reduction Act (IRA) in response to concerns about the rising cost of drugs.

 Since its launch, the MDPNP has started a structural shift in the US drug pricing landscape.
-With negotiated prices for the MDPNP’s initial set of 10 drugs taking effect in 2026, additional drugs will be selected across subsequent, ongoing rounds, including 15 more whose negotiated prices will go into effect in 2028.
+With negotiated prices for the MDPNP’s initial set of 10 drugs taking effect in 2026 (Initial Price Applicability Year [IPAY] 2026), additional drugs will be selected across subsequent, ongoing rounds.

-Additionally, implementation of the 2028 Initial Price Applicability Year (IPAY) is marked by an expansion of the category of drugs that the MDPNP selects, as the program will include Medicare Part B drugs for the first time that year.
+Additionally, implementation of IPAY 2028, with negotiations currently occurring in 2026, is marked by an expansion of the category of drugs that the MDPNP selects, as the program will include Medicare Part B drugs in addition to the existing Part D drugs, for the first time that year.

-On an ongoing basis, additional drugs will be selected for future rounds of negotiation.
+On an ongoing basis, additional drugs will be selected for future rounds of negotiation, with a targeted 100 Part B and D drugs subject to negotiation by 2031.
 Following the selection of their medications by the Centers for Medicare and Medicaid Services (CMS), drug manufacturers must engage directly with CMS in response to formal requests for treatment, utilization, and revenue data.

-In this context, real-world evidence (RWE) can serve as a critical input, helping to characterize cm, unmet need, and comparative effectiveness of a selected drug, in concert with data available from clinical trials.
+In this context, real-world evidence (RWE) can serve as a critical input, helping to characterize the comparative effectiveness of a selected drug, in concert with data available from clinical trials, as well as the unmet need addressed by a selected drug.
 However, the effective use of RWE in this setting is often nuanced, requiring careful consideration of study design, data sources, and alignment with CMS’s evaluation criteria.
 For manufacturers, understanding CMS’s MDPNP drug selection process is essential, and early preparation for selection and negotiation – including when and how to leverage RWE during that process – can be critical.

 What is CMS’s drug selection and negotiation process?

-Effective responses deliver key messages with data-driven evidence about the value of a drug, especially as compared to available alternatives.
-Respondents evaluate a drug’s MFP through multiple proposed elements of value, such as a drug’s clinical benefit versus therapeutic alternatives, support of unmet needs or reduction in disease burden, utilization and revenue data, and investments into research and development.
+Effective ICR responses communicate clear key messages with data-driven evidence about the value of a drug, especially as compared to available therapeutic alternatives.
+CMS evaluates a drug’s MFP through multiple elements of value, such as a drug’s comparative effectiveness versus therapeutic alternatives, support of unmet needs or reduction in disease burden, patient experience data, utilization and spending data, and other RWE relevant to Medicare beneficiaries.

 How can manufacturers effectively develop the evidence that they need to prepare for possible MDPNP drug selection?